All Episodes

 Yeah.

-And I would say at this point, now that the seat's been now that you've had a count and a recount and a vote certification and a Republican seated, it was a close race.
+And I would say at this point, now that the seat's been, now that you've had a count and a recount and a vote certification and a Republican seated, it was a close race.

-It was decided decided by six votes.
+It was decided by six votes.

 Pretty scary times we're living in here.

-Um but you know, does any of it surprise you?
+But, you know, does any of it surprise you?

 Doesn't surprise me.

-That's a disparity a lot of people are pointing out that our National Guard was treated then illegal immigrants are going to be put in hotel rooms.
+That's a disparity a lot of people are pointing out, that our National Guard was treated as meaningful.

 Oh, okay.